solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 # Timelock Proposal

-After adding FPS into project dependencies, the next step involves initiating the creation of the first Proposal contract.
-This example provides guidance on formulating a proposal for deploying new instances of `Vault.sol` and `MockToken`.
+After adding FPS into project dependencies, the next step is the creation of the first Proposal contract.
+This example provides guidance on writing a proposal for deploying new instances of `Vault.sol` and `MockToken`.
 These contracts are located in the [guides section](./introduction.md#example-contracts).
 The proposal includes the transfer of ownership of both contracts to the timelock controller, along with the whitelisting of the token and minting of tokens to the timelock.

-In the `proposals` folder, create a new file called `TIMELOCK_01.sol` and add the following code:
+In your project `proposals` folder, create a new file called `TIMELOCK_01.sol` and add the following code:

 ```solidity
 pragma solidity ^0.8.0;